-I have read very many articles on why every blogger must consider Pinterest if they want to be successful but what I’m going to tell you today is a wealth of information for every blogger who wants to make it big.
+I read very many articles on why every blogger must consider Pinterest if they want to be successful.
+However, what I’m telling you today is a wealth of information for every blogger who wants to make it big.

-Why does Pinterest really matter compared to Facebook and Instagram?
+In blogging, Pinterest matters compared to Facebook and Instagram.
 Why is it important for every blogger to use Pinterest to promote their content?
 Let’s find out.

 First make sure you have CLAIMED YOUR SITE/BLOG ON PINTEREST before you continue uploading your pins.